jedifunk/jedifunk-player/README.md

 - [x] Tracks: Add "playing" icon to current track in list views, or highlight its row
 - [ ] Tracks: Upgrade playing icon to animated audiobar
 - [ ] Tracks: FIX animation of venue
+- [ ] Shows: Setlists abstraction so everything works on shows
 - [x] Tags: switch to ionChange
 - [x] Tags: add to localStorage
 - [x] Add to Playlist checkbox reactivity